centreon/centreon-documentation/cloud/installation/poller-secure.md

 By default, ZMQ communications are secured; both external communications (with the poller) and internal ones (between gorgone processes).

-However, the gorgone HTTP API is unsecured by default.
-Only localhost can talk with gorgone, but the communication does not take place using SSL.

-You can [configure SSL](https://github.com/centreon/centreon/blob/develop/centreon-gorgone/docs/modules/core/httpserver.md) in the **/etc/centreon-gorgone/config.d/40-gorgoned.yaml** file.

-Then you must configure gorgone using the **Administration > Parameters > Gorgone** page.

 ## Security Information and Event Management - SIEM

 Centreon event logs are available in the following directories: